 Figure 2.
-An example of a compound substorm event with a several consecutive expansion (red) and recovery (blue) phases.
+An example of a compound substorm event with several consecutive expansion (red) and recovery (blue) phases.
 The vertical lines mark the time period which is used in the analysis, i.e. from the expansion onset until the end of the recovery phase.
 The green shaded area marks the growth phase as determined by the search algorithm.
-Displayed is the temporal evolution of CNA (middle) and IL (bottom).
-The top panel shows the evolution of the green auroral emission as a keogram (north-south slice as a function of time) from the SOD camera station aligned to match the timing of data in the two bottom panels.
+Displayed is the temporal evolution of CNA (b) and IL (c).
+Panel (a) shows the evolution of the green auroral emission as a keogram (north-south slice as a function of time) from the SOD camera station aligned to match the timing of data in b and c.